Valay17/Portfolio/README.md

 ## Features

-- **Transparency, Shrink, and Sticky Navbar:** The navbar remains fixed at the top, shrinks when scrolling, and has a transparent effect when at the top of the page for an elegant design.
+- **Transparency, Shrink, and Sticky Navbar:** The navbar remains fixed at the top, shrinks when scrolling, and has a transparent effect when at the top of the page.
 - **Dark/Light Theme:** A toggle feature allowing users to switch between dark and light modes.
+Important for my fellow Dark Mode Devs!
 - **Responsive Mobile & Desktop Views:** The website adjusts its layout to ensure an optimal viewing experience across devices, from mobile phones to desktops.
-- **Click Listener for Menubar:** A click listener added to close the menu bar when clicking anywhere outside of the navigation, improving the overall user experience.
+- **Click Listener for Menubar:** A click listener is added to close the menu bar when clicking anywhere outside of the navigation, improving the overall user experience.
+This eliminates the need for users to click the close/cross button, which can often be annoying and adds an extra step.
 - **Scroll to Top:** A button that appears when you scroll down the page, allowing users to quickly return to the top.
 - **GitHub Linked Projects:** Links to my GitHub repositories from individual project sections for users to view the code behind each project.
 - **Hyperlinks:** Links to external websites and sections within the portfolio for easy navigation.